Skip to main content

 Minimum Size: For instances when a small logo is required, the minimum width should be no smaller than 1.125".
 For digital uses, the minimum size is 100 pixels.

-Colors in this palette are carefully selected for use within the City of Fort Collins- do not alter in context.
-This palette contains three sub-palettes (see below) that allow for varying levels of complexity and expression in
+Colors in the City palette are carefully selected for use on City of Fort Collins-branded materials.
+This palette contains two sub-palettes (see below) that allow for varying levels of complexity and expression in designing city-branded materials.

-It is important that all materials created for the City adhere to standards for accessibility and readability.
-To meet these standards, we adhere to the WCAG (Web Content Accessibility Guidelines) AA standard for both digital and print materials.
-To meet this requirement, it is important that text and interactive elements have a color contrast ratio of at least 4.5:1.
+To meet accessibility standards, the City adheres to the WCAG (Web Content Accessibility Guidelines) AA standard for both digital and print materials.
+Text and interactive elements have a color contrast ratio of at least 4.5:1.

 Typography#